fuzzzerd/tinycss/README.md

 Take your pick.
 You have options:

 - Copy the `.css` file and drop it in to your site as-is.
-- Grab the `.scss` file and incorporate that in your build process.
+- Grab the `.scss` files and incorporate that in your build process.

 There isn't a wrong way to use it.